manuelbieh/react-book/basics/excursus-es2015+.md

 import React from 'react';
 ```

 If we want to use JavaScript modules server-side as well as client-side, we will have to keep using module bundlers like Webpack for now.
-The proposal for **Package Name Maps** which is supposed to solve this problem is only in the early stages of discussion and will thus only land in a later version of ECMAScript.
+The proposal for **Package Name Maps** which is supposed to solve this problem is only in the early stages of discussion and will probably appear in a later version of ECMAScript.

 ## Summary

 ES2015 and the following versions of the ECMAScript standard have given us a lot of new functionality that did not exist in JavaScript before.
-It's hard to imagine working without these especially in the use with React.
-The most notable new features are these:
+It's hard to imagine working without these — especially when using React.
+The most notable new features are:

 - Variable declarations with `let` and `const`
-- **Arrow functions** - to create functions that do not bind their own `this`
+- **Arrow functions** — to create functions that do not bind their own `this`
-- **Classes** - they are the basis of **React Class components** and facilitate a multitude of things
+- **Classes** — they are the basis of **React Class components** and facilitate a multitude of things
-- **Rest and Spread operators** - which increase the readability as well as the writing process of data in arrays and objects immensely
+- **Rest and Spread operators** — which increases the read- and writability of data in arrays and objects immensely
-- **Template strings** - to facilitate working with JavaScript expressions in Strings
+- **Template strings** — to facilitate working with JavaScript expressions in Strings
-- **Promises** and **Asynchronous functions with `async` / `await`** - which enhance working with asynchronous data and make it much easier
+- **Promises** and **Asynchronous functions with `async` / `await`** — which enhance working with asynchronous data and make it much easier
-- **Import** and **Export** for encapsulating reusable JavaScript on a module basis
+- **Import** and **Export** — for encapsulating reusable JavaScript on a module basis